 Professor Savarese is also the co-editor of three collections: Papa PhD: Essays on Fatherhood by Men in the Academy; "Autism and the Concept of Neurodiversity,” a special issue of Disability Studies Quarterly; and "The Lyric Body,” a special issue of Seneca Review.
-A fourth co-edited collection, “The Futures of Neurodiversity,” is under contract with the Modern Language Association.
+A fourth co-edited collection, The Futures of Neurodiversity, is under contract with the Modern Language Association.

-Savarese is the recipient of a number of awards: the Irene Glascock National Undergraduate Poetry Competition (the judges were Seamus Heaney and Grinnell alum Amy Clampitt); the Hennig Cohen Prize from the Herman Melville Society for an “outstanding contribution to Melville scholarship”; an Independent Publisher’s Gold Medal for Reasonable People in the category of health/medicine/nutrition; a Mellon Foundation “Humanities Writ Large” fellowship, which supported a year-long residency at Duke University’s Institute for Brain Sciences; two “notable essay” distinctions in the Best American Essay series; two Pushcart Prize nominations; and a National Endowment for the Humanities summer stipend.
+Savarese is the recipient of a number of awards: co-winner of the Irene Glascock National Undergraduate Poetry Competition (the judges were Seamus Heaney and Grinnell alum Amy Clampitt); the Hennig Cohen Prize from the Herman Melville Society for an “outstanding contribution to Melville scholarship”; an Independent Publisher’s Gold Medal for Reasonable People in the category of health/medicine/nutrition; a Mellon Foundation “Humanities Writ Large” fellowship, which supported a year-long residency at Duke University’s Institute for Brain Sciences; two “notable essay” distinctions in the Best American Essay series; two Pushcart Prize nominations; and a National Endowment for the Humanities summer stipend.

-He can be seen in three documentaries about autism: Loving Lampposts, Living Autistic; Finding Amanda; and Deej.
+He can be seen in three documentaries about autism: Loving Lampposts, Living Autistic; Finding Amanda (CNN); and Deej.
 The third, which appeared on PBS, is about his son’s inclusion journey.
 It follows DJ from eighth grade through his first year at Oberlin College, where he was the institution’s first nonspeaking student with autism.
 The film’s many awards include “Best of Festival” at Superfest, the international disability film festival, and a Peabody Award.

 Professor Savarese teaches American literature, disability studies, medical humanities, and creative writing at Grinnell.